Laura Fuentes

 • 1 tablespoon vanilla

-• 1 ½ cups unsweetened vanilla almond milk
+• 1 ½ cups unsweetened vanilla almond milk, or regular milk

 • 2 teaspoons powdered sugar for dusting, optional